How Much Is Couples Therapy?

 Couples that attend relationship therapy sessions often see some of the following benefits:

 • A deeper understanding of each other as people.
 Couples therapy can help you connect with your partner.
 You might talk about deeper desires or things you wouldn't address in everyday life.
-This can help you empathize with your loved one if they’re struggling.
-You might also learn a lot about yourself.
+This can help you empathize with your loved one if they’re struggling, with insights you’d never considered before.

 • Identifying any underlying issues.
 Once you’re comfortable in the couples therapy setting, you can begin to identify and challenge issues.
 Relationship and marriage counseling sessions bring previously unnoticed problems to light, which can explain behaviors and conflict.